 Raw recipe questions

-If you have any questions about this recipe, you can leave a comment below.
-Please read the comments section first, as we may have answered your question previously.
-You can also ask questions about this raw recipe in the Raw Feeding for IBD Cats Facebook group.
+Please read the comments section, as we may have answered your question previously.
+Comments are now closed, but you can ask questions about this raw recipe in the Raw Feeding for IBD Cats Facebook group.